03chrisk/PEFT-T5-on-CNN-dailynews/README.md

 - **GPU**: NVIDIA A100 GPU with at least 40 GB of memory (recommended for faster training)
 - **CUDA**: Compatible version for your GPU and PyTorch setup
 - **RAM**: 16 GB or higher
-- **Disk Space**: At least 50 GB free for storing datasets and model checkpoints
+- **Disk Space**: At least 50 GB free for storing datasets and model checkpoints (very generous estimate)

 ### Training Hardware